 The dreaded slow flushing toilet — we all know one, and we all hate it!

-Your toilet can drain slowly for a whole bunch of reasons, but partial clogs in the outlet drain are the most probable cause.
+Your toilet can be slow to flush, gurgle, or drains slow for a whole bunch of reasons, but partial clogs in the outlet drain are the most probable cause.

 Besides that, you might be dealing with an old toilet flapper, rim jet clogs, or air vent blockages.
 Other issues include a damaged fill valve, a broken bowl, and a low water level in the toilet tank.

-The positive side is that you don’t need to call a plumber for this one — all it takes is to follow instructions.
-Let us show you seven ways to fix a slow flushing toilet.
+The positive side is that you don’t need to call a plumber yet.
+We’ll help you work out why your toilet is flushing slow, and provide a home remedies to fix a slow flushing toilet.
+Let’s get started:

 When water can’t exit your toilet as fast as it comes in, you’ll see a sluggish toilet bowl.
 Typically, a partial clog in the toilet drain will cause this problem.
 You know it’s not a full clog because the water is still flowing out.

 This mostly happens because people throw non-flushable objects like baby wipes, food, or Q tips in the toilet.
 These items don’t dissolve properly.
 Instead, they combine with other debris to create a gelatinous mass that blocks drains.

 You can use many tools to unclog the toilet, so choose the weapon you already have at home.
 Each tool has its pros and cons, but the bottom line is that you can break the clog without consulting professional plumbing services.

 A toilet plunger is a common household tool that easily dissolves clogs in the siphon jet or close to it.
 This unclogging technique is simple— seal the bowl and push and pull the plunger until you create enough pressure.

 After that, you’ll hear the clog breaking and going down the drain.
 The water will gurgle, signaling that your sewage pipes are clean and functional again.